open-sauced/intro/CONTRIBUTING.md

 ### Adding New Sections to the Sidebar

-The sidebar in our project's documentation serves as a navigation menu, allowing users to easily access different sections.
-When you add a new section to the documentation, it's important to update the sidebar to include a link to the new section.
-This ensures that users can navigate to your content seamlessly.
+The sidebar in our course serves as a navigation menu, allowing users to access different sections efficiently.

+When you add a new section to the course, it's important to update the sidebar by including the link to the new section so users can navigate to the content seamlessly.

 Follow these steps to add new sections to the sidebar:

-1. Navigate to `_layouts/sidebar.js`
+1. Navigate to `_layouts/sidebar.js`.
-2. **Add the new section link**:
+2. **Add the new section link**

    To add a new section link, insert a new line with the following format: